-Recognizing that there are other contextual influences on families and ourselves as well, including culture, class, and other social and biological kinships, provide a written personal reflection of your understanding and experience of your own family of origin.
-Examine the processes occurring in the family system, including but not limited to the foundation of knowledge and cultural transmission, impact of trauma, historical and intergenerational impacts, and focusing on strengths and healing.
-Your paper should include an integration of key family themes and concepts as it relates to the course thus far, including reference to your readings, including any outside reading and resources you choose.
-A maximum of 3-4 references and/or resources is adequate.
-In addition, the criteria for your Family of Origin reflective paper will include an exploration of:
+Recognizing that there are other contextual influences on families and ourselves as well, including culture, class, and other social and biological kinships, provide a written personal reflection of your understanding and experience of your own Family of Origin.
+Focusing on one significant family life event in your own family of origin, this assignment asks you to examine the processes occurring in the family system, including but not limited to, the foundation of knowledge and cultural transmission, impact of trauma, historical and intergenerational impacts, relationships, and focusing on strengths and healing.